Handling large GeoJSON files in Leafmap without browser lag

 Leverage framework-level caching aggressively.
 In Streamlit, @st.cache_data serializes the optimized GeoJSON path, skipping redundant geopandas I/O on subsequent renders.
 In Panel, use @pn.cache with ttl and max_items to prevent memory leaks.
 Always validate CRS consistency before simplification; running Douglas-Peucker on projected coordinates without converting to WGS84 first will distort geometries at dashboard zoom levels.

 When building internal tooling, prioritize server-side preprocessing over client-side filtering.
 The browser should only receive what is visible, simplified, and stripped of non-rendering metadata.
-This architecture scales from prototype to enterprise deployment without requiring WebGL or custom WebGL shaders.
+This architecture scales from prototype to enterprise deployment without requiring WebGL or custom rendering pipelines.